-The 9th Annual Eyes on a Cure: Patient & Caregiver Global Symposium will be November 19-21, 2020!
+The 9th Annual Eyes on a Cure: Patient & Caregiver Global Symposium was held on November 19-21, 2020!
 Follow this link to watch recordings of the sessions.

 CURE OM’s education program includes a variety of online educational and supportive resources for ocular melanoma patients and the people who support them, including webinars, support groups and a treatment center finder.